FluidNumerics/superci/README.md

 ## Deploying SuperCI in practice
 In practice, you likely want to "set and forget" for your CI system.
 On HPC systems equipped with the Slurm workload manager, you can use [`scrontab`](https://slurm.schedmd.com/scrontab.html) to configure a schedule to launch recurring batch jobs.
 You can leverage `scrontab` to regularly launch the `superci-github.py` application.
 This job itself does not require a lot of resources (one cpu only and less than 1G of RAM, likely).

+## Environment variables
+SuperCI defines a few environment variables for you that may be useful when writing your build scripts

+* `WORKSPACE` - The full path to the unique workspace for your application's build on the system hosting superci.
+* `COMMIT_SHA` - The full git commit sha that is being tested during the build.
+* `BRANCH_NAME` - The git branch that is being tested during the build.
+This is the source branch for the associated pull request.
+* `PR_NUMBER` - The pull request number associated with the build.
+* `CODECOV_TOKEN` - If the `config.codecov_token` variable is defined, the `CODECOV_TOKEN` is set to this configuration value.
+This is useful if you want to upload coverage reports to codecov.

 ## SuperCI schema
 Like other CI systems, superci will ingest a markdown file (here, we use yaml) that will be used to execute a build/test workflow for your application, based on parameters provided in this file.
 With SuperCI, there are two yaml files that are used to configure runs.
 The first is a configuration file that you store on the login node of an HPC cluster (with a slurm job scheduler) where the `superci-github.py` program is run; this is called the "SuperCI service configuration".
 The second is the configuration file included in your application's github repository; this is called your applications "build/test configuration".